Exploring Hybrid Active-Passive RIS-Aided MEC Systems: From the Mode-Switching Perspective: System Model and Problem Formulation

 \subsection{Problem Formulation}

 In this paper, we aim to address the tradeoff between the energy consumption and the latency for the partial task offloading in hybrid RIS-aided MEC systems.
-Mathematically, the problem is expressed as follows
+Mathematically, the problem is expressed as follows\footnote{The proposed algorithm can achieve dynamic rate adaptation for different frames, but not within a single frame, which, however, is a reasonable scenario since each user does not need to perform task offloading frequently\cite{h1}.}

-where $\alpha$ is the normalizing factor and $w_k$ is the tradeoff factor. $E_k^{\max}$ denotes the maximum allowable energy consumed by each user; $f_k^{\max}$ denotes the maximum CPU frequencies for user $k$. $C_1$ and $C_2$ state that energy consumed by user $k$ and the maximum power of the active units should not exceed $E_k^{\max}$ and $P_{\rm R}^{\max}$, respectively; $C_3$ constrains offloading ratio factor; $C_4$ guarantees the minimum required computation task bits of each user; $C_5$ is mode-switching matrix constraint; $C_6$ states that the local computation task bits at each user should be executed within $\sum_{k=1}^Kt_k$ and the maximum offloading time is not larger than $T_k^{\max}$; $C_7$ constrains the maximum CPU frequencies of each user; $C_8$ is the unit-modulus constraints of passive units.
-We note that problem (\ref{eq12}) is a highly non-convex optimization problem and challenging to obtain optimal solutions since the optimization variables are coupled in product form.
-In the next section, we develop a sub-optimal AO-based iterative algorithm to solve problem (\ref{eq12}).
+where $\psi$ is the normalizing factor and $w_k$ is the tradeoff factor. $\psi$ is introduced to implement the unitless combination of energy consumption and latency.
+The normalizing factor can be defined as the ratio of the average latency to the average energy consumption of the system. $E_k^{\max}$ denotes the maximum allowable energy consumed by each user; $f_k^{\max}$ denotes the maximum CPU frequencies for user $k$. $C_1$ and $C_2$ state that energy consumed by user $k$ and the maximum power of the active units should not exceed $E_k^{\max}$ and $P_{\rm R}^{\max}$, respectively; $C_3$ constrains offloading ratio factor; $C_4$ guarantees the minimum required computation task bits of each user; $C_5$ is mode-switching matrix constraint; $C_6$ states that the local computation task bits at each user should be executed within $\sum_{k=1}^Kt_k$ and the maximum offloading time is not larger than $T_k^{\max}$; $C_7$ constrains the maximum CPU frequencies of each user; $C_8$ is the unit-modulus constraints of passive units.
+Note that problem (\ref{eq12}) is a highly non-convex optimization problem and challenging to obtain optimal solutions.
+Specifically, the coupled variables in the objective function, $C_1$, and $C_4$ render problem (\ref{eq12}) challenging to solve.
+Besides, compared to the traditional passive RIS-aided communication, although the active units avoid the unit-modulus constraint, it also introduces the additional non-convex constraint $C_2$, aggravating the coupling between the optimization variables.
+Furthermore, compared to the existing works adopting either fully active or fully passive RIS, the binary variable introduced by the mode-switching mechanism also renders the problem to be a mixed-integer problem.
+To handle the non-convex problem (\ref{eq12}), we first apply the MMSE principle to obtain the closed-form solutions of the receive beamforming vector.
+Second, based on the variable substitution, we successfully decouple the transmit power and the transmission time.
+Third, based on the SCA technique, we relax the binary variable as a continuous variable.
+Finally, we adopt the Big-M formulation and the SVD method to decouple the phase shift and the amplification factor.